Antonio447-cloud/front-end-development/Counter/README.md

-## Above you will find the source code of a simple Counter App.
+## Above you will find the source code of a Counter website.

-- Output of the Counter App:
+- Output of the Counter website:

 ![counter](./output.png)